clottman/cassey-on-eleventy/til/2022-05-19-binding-pry-debugging-strategies.md

 binding.pry unless $skip_binding
 ```

 So that when he's done, he can do `$skip_binding = true` and let execution continue instead of stopping the whole server in order to make the binding stop getting hit.
+(The `$` prefix on the variable makes it a global variable in Ruby).

 ### disable-pry
-Pry also has a built-in `disable-pry` command which just continues without hitting any more prys.
+Dre pointed out that Pry also has a built-in `disable-pry` command which just continues without hitting any more prys.